 - A. Blank and blind walls at the ground floor are highly discouraged and should be minimized.
 Building frontage should not be used for utilities, storage, and refuse collection wherever possible; where this function must be on the street, landscaping and other well-integrated design features shall be used to enhance the street frontage. - B. Ground-floor units should be primarily accessed directly from the public way, and not through common corridors or lobbies.
 Upper story units should connect to a lobby entry that opens directly onto the public way.
-Where possible, units should not be accessed only from an interior courtyard. - C. The individual entrances to ground-floor units should be set back 3-5 feet but no more than 10 feet from the street-fronting property line, and should be at least 18 inches, and ideally 3 feet, above sidewalk level. - D. All setback areas should maximize landscaping opportunities. - E. Utility vaults and access panels should be placed in driveway curb cuts so as to prevent blank building frontages and to ensure that sidewalk planting opportunities for street trees and landscaping are not limited. - F. Physically intimidating security measures such as window grills or spiked gates should be avoided; security concerns should be addressed by creating well-lit, well-used streets and active residential frontages that encourage "eyes on the street."
-POLICY 3.2.5 Building form should celebrate corner locations.
+Where possible, units should not be accessed only from an interior courtyard. - C. The individual entrances to ground-floor units should be set back 3-5 feet but no more than 10 feet from the street-fronting property line, and should be at least 18 inches, and ideally 3 feet, above sidewalk level. - D. All setback areas should maximize landscaping opportunities.

+- E. Utility vaults and access panels shall be placed in driveway curb cuts so as to prevent blank building frontages and to ensure that sidewalk planting opportunities for street trees and landscaping are not limited. - F. Physically intimidating security measures such as window grills or spiked gates should be avoided; security concerns should be addressed by creating well-lit, wellused streets and active residential frontages that encourage "eyes on the street."